Code-Institute-Submissions/MoMo-says-project2/README.md

 ### W3C vaildator

-The project has passed the W3C validator test on the 16/10-2020, 16:32.
+The project has passed the W3C validator test with no remarks on the 16/10-2020, 16:32.
 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"